Skip To Main Content

 Before joining LMU, Pintens spent seven years as Senior Associate Athletic Director at the University of Oregon, where he contributed to a period that produced 17 national championships.
 He previously held leadership roles at Louisiana State University, Marquette University, and the University of Texas–Pan American, building a national reputation for excellence in marketing, revenue generation, fan engagement, and strategic communications.

-A sought-after speaker, Pintens has presented at conferences nationwide and has received more than 40 national awards for excellence in collegiate marketing and revenue initiatives.
+A sought-after speaker, Pintens has presented at conferences nationwide and received more than 40 national awards for excellence in collegiate marketing and revenue initiatives.
 He hosts the Margins of Victory podcast, produced by CollegeTown, featuring leaders in sports and business discussing innovation and growth in collegiate athletics.
-He is also a member of the Wisconsin Bar.
+Pintens earned his Juris Doctor from Marquette University Law School, where his coursework spanned media and television agreements, antitrust, athlete representation, licensing, Title IX, and governance.
+As a member of the Wisconsin Bar, he has drawn on that legal foundation as a distinct asset throughout his career, and it is increasingly valuable as employment models, athlete rights, and regulatory frameworks continue to evolve.

-Pintens earned his Juris Doctor from Marquette University Law School and graduated cum laude with a Bachelor of Business Administration in marketing from the University of Wisconsin–Whitewater.
+He graduated cum laude with a Bachelor of Business Administration in marketing from the University of Wisconsin–Whitewater.

 Personal

-Pintens and his wife, Jill, have four children: Kaitlin (LMU '26), Jackson (Creighton ’28), Tate, and Avery.
+Pintens and his wife, Jill, have four children: Kaitlin (LMU ‘26, North Carolina ‘28), Jackson (Creighton ‘28), Tate (Indiana ‘30), and Avery.